 USDA Organic Certification can be expensive and you may find many great farmers with excellent food that isn’t USDA certified simply because they don’t produce a high quantity or opt for the expense of certification.
 Don’t let this get in the way of supporting them and if you’re worried about their products—have a conversation with them.

-7. 🐝 Learn how to be a beekeeper with sustainable practices 🍯
+7. 🐝 Learn how to be a sustainable beekeeper 🍯

 Look up a local bee association that offers classes with natural approaches in your community and link up.
 There are resources across the planet.

 8. 🐝 Understand the honeybees aren't out to get you 🍯